 “A remarkable achievement in blockbuster storytelling and graphical beauty, only let down by an overly long third act.”

-I have yet to finish this game, so I can’t give Uncharted 4 a final rating just yet.
-But, so far, the fluid combat, jaw-dropping scenery, and compelling storyline/characters have garnered this fourth installment an A in my book.
-And I’m sure that it won’t change.
-Now, if you’re interested in experiencing this adventure, I would suggest that you play the previous 3 games first.
+The fluid combat, jaw-dropping scenery, and compelling storyline/characters have garnered this fourth installment an A in my book.
+If you’re interested in experiencing this adventure, I would suggest that you play the previous 3 games first.
 There are backstories to the main characters (Nathan Drake, Victor Sullivan, and Elena Fisher) that will help make the connection between each game that much more enjoyable.
 But if you’re just looking for a fun game that you can dive into, well, look no further.
-Uncharted 4 might just take the crown for Game of The Year because it’s nothing short of a masterpiece.
+Uncharted 4 just might take the crown because it’s nothing short of a masterpiece.

 Until Next Time…